 The property is regarded as being of intermediate suitability for residential development.

-Founding conditions can be defined as R and S. The only factors that reduce the suitability of the land for development are :
+Founding conditions can be defined as R and S. The factors that reduce the suitability of the land for development are :

 - The presence of hard rock and very dense hardpan calcrete close to the surface.
-The presence thereof will result in conditions of hard excavation.
-On the other hand it provides conditions favouring conventional methods of founding. - The limited slope of less than 2% in Geotechnical Zones II and III will have a detrimental influence on the design of stormwater disposal systems and sewerage reticulation. - The presence of waste material need to be addressed. - The issue of the vandalized oxidation dam need to be clarified.
+The presence thereof will result in conditions of hard excavation. - The limited slope of less than 2% in geotechnical zone II will have a detrimental influence on the design of stormwater disposal systems and sewerage reticulation. - The presence of waste material need to be addressed.

-The conclusions as based on the site conditions are summarized in Table 6: Influence of Constraints per Geotechnical Zoning.
+The conclusions as based on the site conditions are summarized in Table 6 : Influence of Constraints per Geotechnical Zoning.
 This classification is based on the proposals of the document Geotechnical Site Investigations for Housing Developments (Generic Specification GFSH-2), issued by the National Department of Housing in September 2002.